 cTrader also has the advantage of a simple, intuitive layout.
 It was launched with FxPro but is now available with other Forex brokers, including Pepperstone and Liquid Markets.

 cTrader has a nice feature that allows you to change the layout to suit your needs.
 You can pick a chart-only layout or the default, which includes analysis and trading news.
 Even the charts are customizable, allowing you to display different ones side by side, or toggle between them.
 Some of cTrader’s features and windows look fairly similar to MetaTrader 4, so it’s an easy transition if you’re used to the latter.

 If you tend to trade with a certain set of currencies, the platform also allows you to create a “favourites” window, allowing you to always have easy access to your most-traded currency pairs.
 Here you can immediately see quotes when you launch the application, so you can make trades quickly.

-cTrader for desktop is available on Windows, but also provides a web trading version that is compatible on any operating system with Firefox, Chrome or Opera.
+cTrader for desktop is available on Windows but also provides a web trading version that is compatible with any operating system with Firefox, Chrome or Opera.
 Mobile platforms are available on both Android and Mac OSX.

 Commission and fees:

 Commissions depend on the currency values and size of each trade.
 FxPro has a handy calculator to help you convert currencies and calculate how much commission you’ll pay on specific trades.